Your Water

 Is chromium-6 found in bottled water?

-Bottled water producers are not required to test for chromium-6.
+Bottled water producers are not required to test for Chromium-6.
 Valley Water recommends consumers contact bottled water producers directly for information about their product’s water quality.

 What is Valley Water doing about chromium-6?

 We take our responsibility to provide safe, clean water and to protect local groundwater very seriously.
 Valley Water and our water retailers use proven technologies and best practices to ensure drinking water delivered to residents and businesses meets or exceeds all drinking water standards.
-We will continue to track the science and regulations for chromium-6, and provide timely, transparent accurate information communication to our customers and the public.
+We will continue to track the science and regulations for Chromium-6, and provide timely, transparent accurate information communication to our customers and the public.

 Questions?